fullstackcodebreaker/algorithm-in-14-days/README.md

 * Selection ---   ----- ----- ----- --- ----- ----- ----------  --------- ---- -- - --- --- -- -----  Day 34

 # How can I contact you? 📩

+Have questions, comments, or concerns?
+Feel free to [tweet at me.](https://twitter.com/holtbt) If there are typos, inaccuracies, or inconsistencies, please file an issue or make a pull request on the [GitHub repo](https://github.com/btholt/four-semesters-of-cs).

 If you want to say hello, contribute by telling that some part is not well explained, suggest a new topic or share some good experience you had applying any concept explained here, you are welcome to drop me an email at: